A Functional Perspective on Knowledge Distillation in Neural Networks: Results and Discussion

-We begin with SVHN and ResNet18.
-KD yields statistically significant functional similarity at high $\alpha$ values, but the magnitude and asymmetry of transfer vary across teacher seeds.
+For the small-scale experiments, we use SVHN with ResNet18.
+Here, we observe that KD yields statistically supported functional similarity at high $\alpha$ values, but the magnitude and asymmetry of transfer vary across teacher seeds.
 When transfer is non-marginal, we observe a systematic increase in student--teacher agreement on incorrect predictions relative to correct ones.

-Table~\ref{tab:resnet-svhn-teacher-main} shows teacher variability: train losses of $6.46\times10^{-4}$, $6.1\times10^{-5}$, and $4.66\times10^{-3}$ with a generalisation gaps of $\approx 0.04$ for seeds 0, 1, and 2 respectively.
+Table~\ref{tab:resnet-svhn-teacher-main} shows teacher variability: train losses of $6.46\times10^{-4}$, $6.1\times10^{-5}$, and $4.66\times10^{-3}$ with a generalisation gap of $\approx 0.04$ for seeds 0, 1, and 2, respectively.

+When analysing the functional transfer for teacher seed 0 (Table \ref{tab:svhn-resnet18-ts-0-main}), we observe that KD across $\alpha$ values yields only marginal transfer relative to the SIDDO and RCD baselines.
 Notably, the best test loss and accuracy (Table \ref{tab:svhn-resnet18-ts-0-main}) are achieved by random control distillation, reducing confidence that KD's performance gains arise from meaningful knowledge transfer and instead supporting the view of KD as a data-dependent regulariser.

-For the highest-train-loss teacher (seed 2), KD produces significant functional transfer across metrics at most $\alpha$ values (Appendix Table~\ref{tab:resnet-svhn-significance}; reproduced summary in Table~\ref{tab:resnet-svhn-significance-main}), with the exception of Prediction Disagreement at $\alpha=0.1$.
+For the highest-train-loss teacher (seed 2), KD produces statistically supported functional transfer across metrics at most $\alpha$ values (Table~\ref{tab:resnet-svhn-significance}), with the exception of Prediction Disagreement at $\alpha=0.1$.
 This transfer coincides with a large asymmetric payoff in prediction agreement toward the teacher's incorrect predictions (Figure~\ref{fig:resnet-svhn-prediction-main}).
-The lowest-train-loss teacher (seed 1) shows no significant transfer at $\alpha \in \{0.1, 0.5\}$ and only partial transfer at $\alpha=0.9$ (again, excluding Prediction Disagreement).
-Seed 0 (intermediate train loss) shows significant transfer at $\alpha=0.5$ and $0.9$, accompanied by asymmetric incorrect agreement (Figure~\ref{fig:resnet-svhn-prediction-main}).
+The lowest-train-loss teacher (seed 1) shows no statistically supported transfer at $\alpha \in \{0.1, 0.5\}$ and only partial transfer at $\alpha=0.9$ (again, excluding Prediction Disagreement).
+For seed 0 (intermediate train loss), we observe statistically supported transfer at $\alpha=0.5$ and $0.9$, accompanied by asymmetric incorrect agreement (Figure~\ref{fig:resnet-svhn-prediction-main}).

-Across seeds, higher teacher train loss is associated with stronger (and more asymmetric) functional transfer.
-This is consistent with a teacher that deviates more from ground-truth labels, thereby exposing students to incorrect structure that is preferentially transferred under KD.
+Across seeds, higher teacher train loss is associated with stronger, more asymmetric, functional transfer, consistent with a teacher that deviates more from ground-truth labels, thereby exposing students to incorrect structure that is preferentially transferred under KD.